zawaideh/laptop/README.md

 * [Atom] - GitHub's open source text editor
 * [CloudApp] for sharing screenshots and making an animated GIF from a video
 * [Firefox] for testing your Rails app on a browser other than Chrome or Safari
-* [iTerm2] - an awesome replacement for the OS X Terminal
+* [iTerm2] - an awesome replacement for the macOS Terminal
 * [Redis] for storing key-value data

 [Atom]: https://atom.io/